The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

 \begin{assumption}[Soundness of escape analysis] We assume that the escape analysis is sound, \ie reports a heap location to which variable $x$ points as being local \emph{only} if the corresponding heap location is indeed local (or $x$ is \nil{}) for every possible trace~$\tau$, \ie

 \end{assumption}

-Based on these definitions and the soundness of our analyses, we prove several lemmas that relate accessible heap locations to our ghost sets and corollaries that lift these properties to variables and the judgements we obtain from our static analyses.
-We will later use these corollaries to show that these judgements discharge our proof rules' side conditions~$\omega$.
+Based on these definitions and the soundness of our analyses, we prove several lemmata that relate accessible heap locations to our \glsdisp{ghost-code}{ghost sets} and corollaries that lift these properties to variables and the judgments we obtain from our static analyses.
+We will later use these corollaries to show that these judgments discharge our proof rules' side conditions~$\omega$.

-\begin{lemma}[Inaccessability implies set absence] All heap locations stored in the ghost sets are accessible by at least one~thread.
+\begin{lemma}[Inaccessability implies set absence] All heap locations stored in the \glsdisp{ghost-code}{ghost sets} are accessible by at least one~thread.

-where \programpointwoparen{s}{p} refers to the set stored in variable~$s$ at program point~$p$. \end{lemma} \begin{proofsketchcomposition} We prove this lemma by induction over program traces.
+where \programpointwoparen{e}{p} denotes evaluating expression~$e$ at program point~$p$. \end{lemma} \begin{proofsketchcomposition} We prove this lemma by induction over program traces.
 The base case for the empty trace holds trivially as \setlocalheap{} and \setinvariantheap{} for every thread~$t$ and \ederef{\setglobalheap} are initialized to the empty set.
 In the inductive step, we prove this lemma for an arbitrary heap location~$h'$, program point~$p'$, and trace~$\tau$.
 We assume the premise and apply the induction hypothesis for the immediately preceding program point~$p$ as $\forall t \ldotp \neg\accessible{h'}{t}{p'}$ implies $\forall t \ldotp \neg\accessible{h'}{t}{p}$ due to monotonicity.
-We show that $\forall t \ldotp h' \not\in \programpointparen{\threadset{\setlocalheap}{t} \cup \ederef{\setglobalheap} \cup \threadset{\setinvariantheap}{t}}{p'}$ holds by analyzing the ghost operations that \ghostalgorithm{} inserts for a statement~$s$.
+We show that $\forall t \ldotp h' \not\in \programpointparen{\threadset{\setlocalheap}{t} \cup \ederef{\setglobalheap} \cup \threadset{\setinvariantheap}{t}}{p'}$ holds by analyzing the \glsdisp{ghost-code}{ghost operations} that \ghostalgorithm{} inserts for a statement~$s$.
 We assume without loss of generality that thread~$t_s$ executes $\ghostalgorithm(s)$, which transitions from $p$ to $p'$.
 We observe that every element that is added to \threadset{\setlocalheap}{t_s}, \ederef{\setglobalheap} or \threadset{\setinvariantheap}{t} is either the heap location to which a variable accessible by $t_s$ points or a set of heap locations that are reachable from such a variable.
-Since $h'$ by assumption is not accessible from any thread at $p'$, \ghostalgorithm{} does not add $h'$ to any ghost set. \end{proofsketchcomposition}
+Since $h'$ by assumption is not accessible from any thread at $p'$, \ghostalgorithm{} does not add $h'$ to any \glsdisp{ghost-code}{ghost set}. \end{proofsketchcomposition}

-The next lemmas depend on certain requirements for a codebase, which we define next.
+The next lemmata depend on certain requirements for a codebase, which we define next.
 As we will see, successfully executing the static analyses implies that a codebase meets these requirements.

 \begin{lemma}[Locality implies set containment for \app-managed locations] An \app-managed heap location~$h$ is in thread~$t$'s \setlocalheap{} at program point~$p$ if $h$ is local, and in \ederef{\setglobalheap} if $h$ is accessible by multiple threads.
 Both cases hold if a codebase meets the requirements~$\requirements{p}{\tau}$ (\cf \figref{requirements}).